Chances are, the majority of single moms will not have the same celebratory experience on Mother’s Day that many moms with partners will have.

 I am a single mom myself and though I won't be getting breakfast in bed, I will still be celebrated more than many single moms because my family is very intentional about celebrated all the moms but for the countless single moms that may not be celebrated in the way they deserve, I want to share some simple ways that you might be able to make a bittersweet day, a little more sweet for a single mom.

 Go out of your way to wish her a Happy Mother's Day.

 This may seem insignificant to you but to be thought of could make all the difference to a mom that is flying solo in parenting - send a text, make a phone call, seek her out at church or brunch.

 Give her a small gift or card.

 If you have a close friend or family member that is a single mom, you might consider giving her a small gift on Mother's Day.
 Especially, if she has young children, depending on her support system, it may be the only gift she receives!
 It doesn't even have to be a gift.
 A card or handwritten note works just as well.

 Help her children give her a gift.

-Last year for Mother's Day, my sister bought me some chocolates on my son's behalf.
+A couple of year’s ago for Mother's Day, my sister bought me some chocolates on my son's behalf.
 He was so proud and happy to present me with "his" gift.
 The fact that my sister gave him that joy, made me far more happy than the chocolates.
 (Of course, I did enjoy them!)

 Perhaps instead of giving a gift of your own, you can help a family members' children pick out a small gift for their mom.
 While you may have a partner that will do this, a single mom doesn't and getting a gift from her child could make her day.
 Plus, it might make her child's day, too.